asad8389/string/README.md

 #string

-this folder contains different string programs in C language.
+this folder contains different programs of string in C language.